1901604/CS220-AU-portfolio/di-reflection.md

 ### Digital identities
 To help identify and improve my digital identities, I explored
 - [White et al.'s Visitor and Resident (V&R) concept](http://daveowhite.com/vandr/) which
-  - says this and that as well as that
+  - Describes how the Visitors and Residents concept is a simple way of presenting the range of ways people can engage with the Web.
+It is a continuum of ‘modes of engagement’ rather than being two independent categories.
-  - and out of these, I found this and that interesting, and therefore researched them further and found this and that, etc.
+  - Out of this, I found it interesting how , and therefore researched them further and found this and that, etc.

 Note: The module outline has a page on [digital identities](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/blob/main/digital-identities.md) - revise if needed.
 If you can, add more references i.e. not just the one to White et al.